 10. Start your day with a keto coffee!
 Brew organic coffee, blend in and add grass-fed butter or ghee.
 You can also add coconut oil or MCT oil if you want.
 Coffee has the ability to wash out excess glucose in your blood.

-Here’s another video by Dr. Berg (obviously he’s a favorite) where he explains insulin resistance in a simple way.
+Here’s another video by Dr. Berg (obviously he’s a favorite) where he simply explains insulin resistance.
 He also suggests some things you can do to avoid triggering insulin and how to reverse insulin resistance [11:45]:

 More about How to Reverse Insulin Resistance!